 In April 2002, the Proinfa law was issued to incentive the sector.
-The existence of Proinfa is a proof that a sound incentive is necessary to promote the construction of small hydro projects in Brazil.
-Another proof that barriers are huge: most of the selected and contracted projects by Proinfa are not under construction yet, and some are supposed never to be constructed.
+The existence of Proinfa is a proof that a sound incentive is necessary to promote the construction of renewable energy projects in Brazil and there is room for CDM projects.
 The analysis of Proinfa and of other power sector incentives illustrates the hurdles that the developers who are not participating in any program have to face.
 During the Proinfa first Public Hearing in beginning 2003, the SHP tariff was planned to be of R\$ 125.09/MWh (base June 2003, and to be escalated by the inflation index IGP-M).
 But on March 30th, 2004, the Ministry of Mines and Energy (MME) issued the Portaria n° 45, which set the tariff at R\$ 117.02/MWh (base March 2004, and escalated by IGP-M), in January 2005 it was around R\$ 129.51/MWh.
 In 2005, BNDES presented the last final version of its financing incentive line to Proinfa, which is different from the one first considered for the program, that was considered insufficient.
 It means that for the last 5 years, the government had to present a new proposition (or incentive) per year, in order to convince the developers to invest in the small hydro sector.

-Due to all the difficulties exposed, and in spite of all government incentives, there are 213 approved SHP projects in Brazil, between 1998 and 2005, which have not started construction yet.
+Due to all the difficulties exposed, and in spite of all government incentives, there are 213 approved SHP projects in Brazil6, between 1998 and 2005, which have not started construction yet.
 And only 1.3% of the power generated in the country comes from SHPs.
 The conclusion is that CDM incentives play a very important role in overcoming the above mentioned financial barriers.